Karachi Institute of Economics and Technology: Research at CoE

 MS program in Telecommunication Engineering has been designed to provide a framework for research by students and faculty.

 There are several students involved in the MS research.
 Research is taking place in the following areas: Quality of Service for Voice over IP Networks, Mobile Ad hoc Networks, High Speed Data Services for Wireless Networks, MPLS Networks, Reachability and Stability in personal area networks, Security of wireless LANs, and wired and wireless communication devices.
 Several research papers have been published by the faculty in reputed journals, magazines and conferences.

 Intellect 2019

 College of Engineering, organized conference, "International Conference on Latest trends in Electrical Engineering and Computing Technologies (Intellect 2019)" on 13–14 November 2019 in Karachi.

 Graduate School of Science and Engineering

 Fire Fighting Robot!

 Fire fighting robots developed by IMR Lab were tested at KIET along with the Pakistan Air Force firefighting team.
 Two robots were the wheeled mobile robot and the tread based robot.
 Alhamdulillah both the robots carried the fire hose directly connected from the fire brigade to the testing area and extinguish fire.
 The cost of the project is 14.68 million PKR funded by ICT RnD.

-Guest Speaker Sessions

-KIET holds guest speaker sessions.
-Professional researchers like Dr. Hanif Muhammad of DOW university and Dr.Syed Mehboob, Director Research Karachi Chamber of Commerce and Industry, gave presentations to the students.